Country Profile: Heard Island and McDonald Islands

 | Population | Uninhabited | No permanent residents |

-| UNESCO World Heritage Site | 1 | Recognized in 1997 |
+| World Heritage Site | 1 | The islands are a UNESCO site |

 Explore more about this country: